javierbrea/eslint-plugin-boundaries/packages/website/docs/overview.md

 ### 2. The Plugin Builds a Runtime Description for Each Dependency

 Given this configuration, the plugin analyzes your project at runtime and describes each dependency.
 For both sides of a dependency (`from` and `to`), it builds the three layers: the `element` the file belongs to, the `file` itself, and the resolved `module`.
+It also adds the `dependency` metadata.
 For example:

 ```javascript
 // Runtime description for a dependency in src/controllers/controller-a/index.js